sketchplugins/plugin-directory/README.md

 - [Pin Log](zhonger.xin) by Twox: Easy pin and easy Log
 - [Pixel Cleanup](https://github.com/swiadek/pixel-perfecter-sketch-plugin) by Avery Bloom: Turn all of those pesky partial pixels into the real deal.
 - [Pixel Perfect](https://github.com/materik/sketchplugin-pixelperfect) by Mattias Eriksson: Plugin for Sketch for handling layout and sizing of layers automatically based on their names.
+- [Pixel Perfecter](https://github.com/swiadek/pixel-perfecter-sketch-plugin) by Jakub Świadek, Vyacheslav Dubovitsky, Vincent Esche: Plugin to find pixel imperfect layers in your document.
 - [Place Linked Bitmap](https://github.com/frankko/Place-Linked-Bitmap) by Frank Kolodziej: Place external bitmap files into Sketch; update Sketch layers after external bitmaps are updated.
 - [Plant](https://plantapp.io) by Plant: Version control for designers
 - [Plot](https://plotapp.co) by Jordan Singer: Collaborate with your design team in a new way
 - [Polaris Telescope](https://github.com/Shopify/polaris-telescope) by Shopify: A plugin to let everyone access Polaris directly from within Sketch.
 - [polyglot](https://github.com/fruitfrills/polyglot) by fruitfrills:
+- [Prism](https://github.com/ment-mx/Prism) by Lalo Mrtnz & Adrián Rubio: Creates a beautiful artboard with all the colors in your 'Document Colors' with its respective color label in a variety of formats.
 - [Proto.io Export](https://proto.io/en/new-features/photoshop-and-sketch-plugins) by Protoio Inc.: Give life to your Sketch designs!
 Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
 By exporting to Proto.io you can link screens together, add interactions and animations.
 - [Protowire](https://protowire.com) by Mark Horgan: Adds prototyping to Sketch including transitions between screens and layer animation.
 - [Prott Sketch plugin](https://prottapp.com/) by Goodpatch, Inc.: Sync Sketch artboards to Prott like a boss.